tomhendra/courses/udemy--master-the-coding-interview/README.md

 - If binary search tree is unbalanced, lookup, insert & delete can become O(n) where every node requires traversal.
 - Ideally we want to balance our search tree to ensure optimum performance.
-- Algorithms help us to create balanced trees e.g. AVL trees and Red Black trees.
+- Usually in production it is best to have a balanced search tree.
+Two popular types of trees for this purpose:
+  - 1. AVL Tree
+  - 2. Red / Black Tree
 - The good:
   - Better than O(n)
   - Ordered
   - Flexible size
 - The bad:
   - No O(1) operations

-- Usually in production it is best to have a balanced search tree.
-Two popular types of trees for this purpose:
-  - 1. AVL Tree
-  - 2. Red / Black Tree

 #### Binary heaps